 Entrance to this program normally takes place after one year of university (or equivalent) studies.
-The minimum entrance requirement is successful completion of ★30 transferable to the University of Alberta.
-Normally, students entering this program would have at least ★24 transferable to the program.
-Normally, the minimum average for application is 2.7.
+The minimum entrance requirement is successful completion of $\bigstar 30$ transferable to the University of Alberta.
+Normally, students entering this program would have at least $\bigstar 24$ transferable to the program.
+Normally, the minimum average for application is 2.3.
 All admissions are competitive.

-Students may prepare for the BSc in Forest Business Management by completing their first year in the Faculty of Agriculture, Forestry, and Home Economics in the BSc in Forestry program.
+Students may prepare for the BSc in Forest Business Management by completing their first year in the Faculty of Agricultural, Life and Environmental Sciences in the BSc in Forestry program.
 Students may also prepare in other Faculties and postsecondary institutions.
-Recommended courses to be completed before entry include the following University of Alberta courses or their equivalents: AREC 214, CHEM 161, ECON 101 and 102, ENGL (★3), MATH 113 or 114, REN R 110, REN R 120, REN R 220 and STAT 151.
-Students at other institutions should attempt to complete: ACCTG 311, CHEM 161, ECON 101 and 102, ENGL (★3), MATH 113 or 114, MATH 120, MARK 301, ORG A 301 and STAT 151 or their equivalents.
+Recommended courses to be completed before entry include the following University of Alberta courses or their equivalents: AREC 214, CHEM 101 or 164, ECON 101 and 102, ENGL (★3), MATH 113 or 114, REN R 110, REN R 120, REN R 220 and STAT 151.
+Students at other institutions should attempt to complete: ACCTG 311, CHEM 101 or 164, ECON 101 and 102, ENGL (★3), MATH 113 or 114, MATH 120, MARK 301, ORG A 301 and STAT 151 or their equivalents.
 Students from other programs and institutions will be assessed transfer credit for equivalent work.
 For such students, recommended first-year courses may be completed once they enter the program.